rupeshtiwari/rupeshtiwari/README.md

 Now a days RxJS is much popular and testing RxJS is challenge.
 I would recommend using Marble Diagrams to write specs for your RxJS methods.
 Learn everything you should know about [RxJS Unit Testing with Marble Diagram course at Pluralsight](https://app.pluralsight.com/library/courses/unit-testing-rxjs-marble-diagrams/table-of-contents) from scratch.
 If you like my course please add ratings and comments.
 Visit my [Pluralsight profile](https://app.pluralsight.com/profile/author/rupesh-tiwari)

 ## Resume

+I have been working on IT industry since 17+ years.

 [Rupesh Tiwari as Fullstack Developer/Architect](./Rupesh%20Tiwari%20Fullstack%20Developer%20Architect.pdf)